giraone/job-scheduling/schedule/README.md

 - [ ] Processes use an n:m mapping to agents.
 For this there is an agentKey attribute in the process definition
 - [ ] Add a requester id (string)
 - [ ] Display buckets in JobAdmin (materialize must handle this)
+- [ ] Measure consumer lag and expose it as metric

+### Materialize

+- [ ] Prevent that older events overwrite newer once - see StateRecordService.java

 ### Schedule